erikpaasonen/scripts/README.md

 Help
 ----
-Support might be able to help on some of the functionality related to the API themselves but not related to the script.
+Tufin Technical Support will be able to help on some of the functionality related to the API, but will will not assist on the script usage or changes.